mufpga/MicroFPGA/README.md

 MicroFPGA was written by Joran Deschamps, EMBL (2020).
-The electronics and LabView example were developed by Christian Kieser (Electronics Workshop, EMBL).
+The custom electronic boards and the LabView example were developed by Christian Kieser (Electronics Workshop, EMBL).